The MacPorts Project Official Homepage

 Getting involved: Students

-Google Summer of Code is a program to encourage students' participation in Open Source development and offers a stipend to work on the project with an organization for three months.
+A good way for students to get involved is through the Google Summer of Code.
+GSoC is a program to encourage students' participation in Open Source development and offers a stipend to work on the project with an organization for three months.
 MacPorts has been participating in the program since 2007!
+We shall participate next year as well.
+You may find past GSoC projects here.

 We have a list of ideas with possible tasks for MacPorts and additional information about the process at wiki/SummerOfCode.
 We are always open to new ideas.
 Research on the idea, draft an initial proposal and get it reviewed.